PRUNERS/archer/README.md

 ## How to compile<a id="sec-5-1" name="sec-5-1"></a>

-ARCHER provides a command to compile your programs with Clang/LLVM OpenMP and hide all the mechanisms necessary to detect data races automatically in your OpenMP programs.
+Archer provides a command to compile your programs with Clang/LLVM OpenMP and hide all the mechanisms necessary to detect data races automatically in your OpenMP programs.

-The ARCHER compile command is called *clang-archer*, and this can be used as a drop-in replacement of your compiler command (e.g., clang, gcc, etc.).
+The Archer compile command is called *clang-archer*, and this can be used as a drop-in replacement of your compiler command (e.g., clang, gcc, etc.).

 The following are some of the examples of how one can integrate *clang-archer* into his/her build system.

-If you are using ARCHER and the LLVM OpenMP Runtime with OMPT support, it is necessary to link your executable against the ARCHER runtime library *libarcher.so*.
+If you are using Archer and the LLVM OpenMP Runtime with OMPT support, it is necessary to link your executable against the Archer runtime library *libarcher.so*.
 (In the example below the runtime library will be shown in square brackets).